xairy/rust-sudoku/README.md

 ## Controls

-Use mouse to select cells.
+Use mouse or arrow keys to select cells.

 Keys:
 * **1-9** - fill in a digit